1 IN 2

 You may experience some or all of the following side effects:

-• Changes in erections (impotence) – problems getting and keeping erections after prostate surgery are common.
+• Changes in erections (erectile dysfunction or impotence) – problems getting and keeping erections after prostate surgery are common.
 Erections may improve over months to a few years.
 It’s more likely you won’t get strong erections again if they were already difficult before the operation.

-• Changes in ejaculation – during a radical prostatectomy, the vas deferens are sealed and the prostate and seminal vesicles are removed.
+• Changes in ejaculation – during a radical prostatectomy, the tubes from the testicles (vas deferens) are sealed and the prostate and seminal vesicles are removed.
 This means semen is no longer ejaculated during orgasm (a dry orgasm).
 Your orgasm may feel different – it may be uncomfortable or, rarely, painful.
-Some people may leak a small amount of urine during orgasm, which is not harmful.
+A small amount of urine may leak during orgasm (which isn't harmful to your partner).

 • Infertility – a radical prostatectomy will cause infertility, so you won't be able to conceive a child without medical assistance.
-If you wish to have children, talk to your doctor before treatment.
+If you wish to have children, talk to your doctor before treatment about sperm banking or other options.

 Your guide to best cancer care